jlevere/cse_5462/lab7/README.md

 | ---------- | ---------------- | ---------------------------- | ------------------------- | ----------------------- |
 | **Server** | `0.0.0.0:8011`   | Unicast (Client IP)          | Yes (`IP_ADD_MEMBERSHIP`) | Multicast (`239.1.1.1`) |
 | **Client** | `0.0.0.0:<rand>` | Multicast (`239.1.1.1:8011`) | No                        | Unicast (Server IP)     |

+### Notes

+So, we have some new data that we need now, nesessitating a modification/rewrite of everything from the ground up.

+We need to store and send up the chunk size for each chunk, in addition to the file size.

+And also ip info for clients needs to be transfered in an array of objects, which is somewhat awkward in zig.
+Adidtionally there is a bug in the fixed buffer printer which is used to format ip addreses into strings, which made it nessisary to rewrite this into my own code.